mctainsh/WaveshareRtkServer/README.md

 ### Features

-- Connected to UM980.
+- Connected to UM980 or 2.

 - Connects to Wifi.

 - Programs the UM982 to send generate RTK correction data

-- Sends correction data to both RTK Casters
+- Sends correction data to all RTK Casters

 ### ESP32 device setup

-You will need to install the software onto the new Waveshare device
+You will need to install the software onto the new Waveshare device.
+You can install it before connecting anything up just to see how it works.

  - [How to upload software](README_Upload.md)

+Remember it can take up to 3 minutes to startup the first time new firmware has been loaded on the Waveshare.

 ### Connect WIFI